 - Review any documentation the student has submitted or develop a plan to assist with obtaining documentation.

 - Discuss possible accommodations.
-(See below for complete details of accommodations offered by Access Services.)
+(See below for examples of accommodations offered by Access Services.)

 - Address any questions the student may have.